 Algeria regulates imports and exports of pesticides, also commonly referred to in Algeria as phytosanitary products for agricultural use.
 The phytosanitary authority represented by the Plant Protection and Technical Control Directorate of the Ministry of Agriculture (DPVCT) oversees pesticide regulation and enforcement.
-All phytosanitary products for agricultural use must be subject to a prior approval issued by the Plant Protection and Technical Control Directorate of the Ministry of Agriculture (DPVCT).
+All phytosanitary products for agricultural use must be subject to a prior approval issued by the Plant Protection and Technical Control Directorate Control Directorate of the Ministry of Agricultural use must be subject to a prior approval issued by the Plant Protection and Technical Control Directorate of the Ministry of Agriculture (DPVCT).
 (See Section VII).

-The Executive Decree n °10-69 of January 31, 2010 (published in JO.
-No 09 of February 3, 2010) lays down the measures applicable when importing and exporting plant products for agricultural use.
+The January 31, 2010 Executive Decree n °10-69 (published in JO.
+No 09 on February 3, 2010) lays down the measures applicable when importing and exporting plant products for agricultural use.